-For Kim Kardashian-West, security detail is part of her regular daily routine as much as an elaborate beauty routine.
-However, the reality show star wasn’t always at the top of the trends in security status.
-It wasn’t until the thirteenth season of Keeping Up With the Kardashians that Kim increased personal security to typical celebrity-level status, after experiencing a terrifying armed robbery in Paris.
+For Kim Kardashian, a security detail is part of her regular daily routine as much as an elaborate beauty routine.
+However, the reality show star wasn’t always at the forefront of security trends.
+It wasn’t until the thirteenth season of Keeping Up With the Kardashians that Kim increased her personal security.

-Up until the robbery, Kim used to share one bodyguard with her sisters.
+What spurred the change?
+She experienced a terrifying armed robbery in Paris.
+Until the robbery, Kim used to share one bodyguard with her sisters.
 Now, she’s upped her personal safety budget.